-ETS provides assessments and related services to address the need for more effective teaching and learning at all levels of education.
+ETS provides assessments and related services to improve teaching and learning, expand opportunities for individual learners and inform education policy and assessment.
 As a nonprofit, mission-driven organization, we continually seek to improve our assessment capabilities — and to advance the field of educational measurement — through research in a number of areas.
-These areas include:

 We conduct research with the aim of ensuring that tests are fair and valid for individuals with disabilities.